Indian Stout Beer in bottles

 A career in bartending is slowly gaining momentum in India and hence lot of bartending institutes and bar schools are mushrooming to fill the gap in bartending education.
 Whilst some may be focused on education, many are factories where the quality of education of often ignored specially due to faculty with lack of industry experience and hence content.

-- Look at the infrastructure - a functional bar, equipments
+- Look at the infrastructure, a functional bar, equipment's, learning environment etc.

 - Look at the course relevance and practical aspect.